igashov/DiffLinker/README.md

 [![Demo](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/igashov/DiffLinker)

-Official implementation of DiffLinker, an [**Equivariant 3D-conditional Diffusion Model for Molecular Linker Design**](https://www.nature.com/articles/s42256-024-00815-9) by Ilia Igashov, Hannes Stärk, Clément Vignac, Victor Garcia Satorras, Pascal Frossard, Max Welling, Michael Bronstein and Bruno Correia.
+Official implementation of DiffLinker, an [**Equivariant 3D-conditional Diffusion Model for Molecular Linker Design**](https://www.nature.com/articles/s42256-024-00815-9) by Ilia Igashov, Hannes Stärk, Clément Vignac, Arne Schneuing, Victor Garcia Satorras, Pascal Frossard, Max Welling, Michael Bronstein and Bruno Correia.

 >Given a set of disconnected fragments in 3D, DiffLinker places missing atoms in between and designs a molecule incorporating all the initial fragments.
 Our method can link an arbitrary number of fragments, requires no information on the attachment atoms and linker size, and can be conditioned on the protein pockets.